 WindowFeatures#

-Window features are commonly used in time series forecasting with traditional machine learning models, like linear regression models.
-Window features are created by performing mathematical operations over windows of data.
+Window features are commonly used in data science to forecast time series with traditional machine learning models, like linear regression or gradient boosting machines.
+Window features are created by performing mathematical operations over windows of past data.

 For example, the mean “sales” value of the previous 3 months of data is a window feature.
 The maximum “revenue” of the previous three rows of data is another window feature.